 As mentioned above, positivity can be a great driving force.
 By offering positive encouragement to students and staff, such as letting them know you are proud of them or rewarding them for a job well done, you will be able to cultivate a happy, productive, and success-driven learning environment.

 People want to feel good about their jobs and, as the new school administrator, you need to help your staff with this.
 Like teachers reward their students, you can hold special ceremonies or staff appreciation days to boost staff morale and let individuals know how much you value them.

 10. Play an Active Role in IEP Development

 Individualized Education Plans/Programs play a crucial role in assisting students with disabilities or delayed skills.
 As such, you should want to be a part of IEP planning and development, regardless of the role you currently hold.
 By speaking with colleagues, parents, and students, you will show that you are truly dedicated to helping all students learn and progress.

 Furthermore, you will have some great ideas to lend to make IEP’s more effective.
 Get input from other administrators throughout the district as well – the more minds working together, the more creative the ideas, the better the program.

 11. Drive Learning and Success for All

-As noted above, it is vital that school leaders are advocates to help each and every child learn, regardless of age, grade level, disabilities, and personal circumstances.
+As noted above, school leaders must be advocates to help every child learn, regardless of age, grade level, disabilities, and personal circumstances.

-Do as much as you can to build an inclusive and supportive school community, which is dedicated to helping all students reach their full potential.
+Do as much as you can to build an inclusive and supportive school community dedicated to helping all students reach their full potential.
 This can include scheduling guest speakers, hiring specialists, making referrals to the appropriate agencies, locating helpful materials, and talking to parents.